memorial services

 Our experience has shown us that many of today's families want more than a traditional funeral.
 This can be done by bringing more of the personality and lifestyle of the deceased into the arrangements.
 By displaying photographs or staging the event around a favourite pastime, a memorial service can become more personal and meaningful.

-• If a personalized memorial service suits the needs of your family, we suggest you consider the following questions:
+- If a personalized memorial service suits the needs of your family, we suggest you consider the following questions:

-• What was he or she like as an individual?
+What did your loved one like to do? - What was he or she like as an individual?

-• What was their profession and how did that shape their life?
+- What was their profession and how did that shape their life?

-• Was your loved one spiritual?
+- Was your loved one spiritual?

-• Was he or she proud of their cultural or ethnic heritage?
+- Was he or she proud of their cultural or ethnic heritage?

 There are many ways in which a loved one can be memorialized, whether it be through something like a balloon or bird release or by doing an activity that was enjoyed by your loved one, there are many ways to pay tribute to a loved one.
 Review some ideas that we've provided below.